Cryptography / Broken or Risky Cryptographic Algorithm

 • Deprecated algorithms that have known weaknesses, e.g. the DES cipher or the MD5 hash algorithm.

-• Cryptographic protocols that use algorithms in an insecure manner and therefore are vulnerable to certain attacks, e.g. missing or weak padding, bad values for initialization vectors, insecure block cipher mode of operation, etc.
+• Cryptographic protocols that use algorithms in an insecure manner and therefore are vulnerable to certain attacks, e.g. missing or weak padding, weak random number generators, bad values for initialization vectors, insecure block cipher mode of operation, etc.

 Risk